MDIMACat/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	14.Display lines that have a pattern
 	15.Display nuber of lines with "bin" in them 16.Display lines with the same pattern and 3 lines after
-	17. Display words that dont contain binn
+	17. Display words that dont contain bin
+	18. Display lines that begin with Letters